 Instead, tax will be deducted when you request your pension savings to be paid out.
 If you choose to take out your pension savings if you leave Denmark before you reach the age of retirement, the current taxation rate is 60%.
 If you choose to have your pension savings paid when you reach the age of retirement, the taxation rate will depend on your tax situation and the prevailing pension tax legislation at that time.
 Please note that a minor monthly administration fee will be paid from the amount in the pension fund.

 Under this scheme, the University will also transfer a monthly pension contribution to the relevant pension fund.
 However, opposite the ordinary pension scheme, when the pension contribution is transferred to your pension fund every month, it will be taxed immediately according to your current taxation status.
 This means that every month you will pay tax on the monthly pension contribution.

 If you are under the researcher taxation scheme, your pension contribution will be taxed 32,84 % every month.
 If you are not eligible for the researcher taxation scheme, you will be taxed according to your income tax rate.

 The taxation rate will typically vary between 37-42%.
-Whether you request your pension savings to be paid out when you leave Denmark, or you keep your savings in your Danish pension fund until you reach the age of retirement, all tax related to the pension earned while employed by the University will already have been paid.
+Whether you request your pension savings to be paid out when you leave Denmark, or you keep your savings in your Danish pension fund until you reach the age of retirement, most tax related to the pension earned while employed by the University will have been paid.
 Please be aware that your gains will be taxed yearly.
 Please contact the pension fund or Skattestyrelsen for more information.
-If you leave Denmark before you reach the retirement age, you can take out the remaining amount without paying any future taxes.
+If you leave Denmark before you reach the retirement age, you can take out the remaining amount without paying future taxes.
 Please note that a minor monthly administration fee will be paid from the amount in the pension fund.